theuserge/TheUserge.github.io/decorators.md

 await message.client.send_message(message.chat.id, text)
 # using message.client is recommended as userge support dual client (i.e user client and bot client)
-# by using this method it ensures that the correct client makes request to API
+# by using this method it ensures that correct client makes request to API

 ```